PawprintPrototyping/pawprintprototyping.github.io/docs/tools/laser.md

 ## Prohibited materials

+!!! warning ""
     The following materials should _NEVER_ be placed into the laser cutter.

 |Material|Reason|
 |--------|------|